 - Applied for Medicare benefits retroactively for up to 12 months AND:

 - You or your spouse have paid taxes to Medicaid for a certain amount of time

 If you’re under the age of 65 and have ESRD, the beginning date of your SSDI is when you should apply for Medicare.

 Generally, your Medicare eligibility age is the month you turn 65.
-At this time, Medicare Part A will become available to you the first day of the month of your 65th birthday.
+At this time, Part A and Part B will become available to you on the first day of the month of your 65th birthday.

-Medicare eligibility under 65 could be for you if your spouse has worked as well as paid Medicare taxes for a minimum of 10 years and one of the following statements is true for you:
+You’re also eligible for Medicare as long as your spouse has worked and paid Medicare taxes for a minimum of 10 years and one of the following statements is true for you:

 - Currently, you’re receiving or are eligible to receive Social Security

 - Currently, you’re receiving ore are eligible to receive RRB (Railroad Retirement Board) benefits